-Though the IBD event has a very specific signature, it occurs under intense external and internal γ , n and μ background.
+Though the IBD event has a very specific signature, it occurs under intense external and internal $\gamma$ , n and $\mu$ background.
 Therefore, adequate selection rules (hardware trigger) should be worked out in advance.

 There are two obvious types of this hardware trigger.
-The most reliable of them is detection of the Delayed neutron capture, as the amplitude and multiplicity of the neutron signal are much higher than those of the natural γ background.
-This method (Fig. 4, a) requires digitization of the total data stream with flash ADCs and subsequent on-line analysis of the preceding signals (in this way one can spot the Prompt signal which could happen few tens of a microsecond before the hardware trigger HT and have relatively low energy).
+The most reliable of them is detection of the Delayed neutron capture, as the amplitude and multiplicity of the neutron signal are much higher than those of the natural $\gamma$ background.
+This method (Fig. 4, a) requires digitization of the total data stream with flash ADCs and subsequent online analysis of the preceding signals (in this way one can spot the Prompt signal which could happen few tens of a microsecond before the hardware trigger HT and have relatively low energy).
 This trigger is planned to be used in the full-scale DANSS spectrometer, but at the DANSSino stage it seems to be untimely and impractical.

 The other trigger implemented in this work is simpler but less reliable, because it can successfully function only under a lower background count rate.
-Within this method (Fig. 4, b), the hardware trigger HT is produced by any Prompt signal, and then the system waits for the Delayed signal during some fixed time W. The energy of both Prompt and Delayed signals (E_P and E_D) detected by both X and Y modules are measured with two Charge-to-Digital Converters (QDC $P$ and
+Within this method (Fig. 4, b), the hardware trigger HT is produced by any Prompt signal, and then the system waits for the Delayed signal during some fixed time W. The energy of both Prompt and Delayed signals $(E_P \text{ and } E_D)$ detected by both X and Y modules are measured with two Charge-to-Digital Converters (QDCP and QDCD), which are gated separately by the $S_P$ and $S_D$ strobes (Fig. 4, c).
+Finally, each collected event contains 4 energies $(E{XP}, E{YP}, E{XD}, E{YD})$ , time between the P and D pulses $(T{PD})$ and information about the muon veto (which of the plates were fired and when).

 Fig. 4.
-Left: two alternative types of the hardware trigger (HT) for the true IBD event consisting of the Prompt (P) and Delayed (D) signals in presence of background pulses (B).
+Left: two alternative types of the hardware trigger (HT) for the true IBD event consisting of the Prompt (P) and Delayed (D) signals in the presence of background pulses (B).
 Right: a simplified diagram of the QDC-based acquisition system used in DANSSino